“If your only tool is a hammer, every problem looks like a nail.” – Abraham Maslow

-Fact: 100% of the statistics strategically placed atop blog posts are a direct result of people studying Key Performance Indicators, or KPIs.
+Fact: 100% of the statistics strategically placed at the top of blog posts are a direct result of people studying the dynamics of Key Performance Indicators, or KPIs.

-KPI is a term coined by marketing professionals and business executives to describe how certain efforts resonate with target groups.
-As perplexing as KPI best practices can be, the fundamentals of measuring performance indicators are not all that different from the scientific method.
-Ask a question, set a goal, find a quantifiable means of achieving that goal, test these means, and then re-test for consistency.
+The fundamentals of measuring performance indicators are not all that different from well-established scientific evaluation methods: ask a question, set a goal, find a quantifiable means of achieving that goal, test these means, then retest for consistency.

-Through a KPI management system such a professional KPI software, that’s how.
-Without performance indicators, the bulk of B2B blogs may still be using classic storytelling to rope in readership, all while falling behind to competitors.
+The answer is: through a KPI management system based on professional KPI software.
+Without performance indicators, the bulk of B2B blogs could still largely be based on classic storytelling to rope in more readers, all while falling behind their direct competitors.

-So why is something that seems rather entry-level often so difficult for some executive boardrooms to grasp?
-Because in practice, getting a handle on performance indicators is much more complicated and costly than an innocuous experiment.
-All businesses have a limit on expenditure; as essential as KPI management is to growth, an improper pursuit can become a heavy flowing drain on revenue.
+So, why is something that seems rather entry-level often so difficult for some executive boardrooms to grasp?
+Because in practice, getting a handle on performance indicators is far more complicated and costly than an innocuous experiment alone.
+All businesses have a limit on expenditure; as essential as management of KPIs is to growth, an improper pursuit or inaccurate action can result in a heavy, flowing drain on revenue.

 Why Do KPIs Matter?